Do I need an asbestos survey – 12 reasons you could need one

 Are you asking yourself ‘Do I need an asbestos survey?’

-Commercial properties built before 2000 should all have an asbestos register (survey) in place, and any located asbestos materials need be managed before being reviewed on an annual basis.
+Commercial properties built before 2000 should all have an asbestos register (survey) in place, and any located ACM’s need be managed before being reviewed on an annual basis.

 However, this is not the case as unfortunately many UK properties have not undergone an asbestos survey or the appropriate management controls are not in place.
 When this is combined with a lack of awareness among tradesmen, the general public and worse still property owners, it can lead to confusion.

 If your (non-domestic) property was built before 2000, there is a legal duty to have an asbestos survey in place.
 This duty is imposed by the Control of Asbestos Regulations 2012.
-A management survey should discover any potential materials that contain asbestos.
-The management survey is the starting point for ongoing asbestos management within a property
+A management survey should discover any potential materials that contain ACM’s.
+The management survey is the starting point for ongoing asbestos management within a property.

 If asbestos is present in the property, you need a plan detailing how you will manage the material, keeping occupants, tradesmen and visitors safe from exposure.
 A management plan details how you will protect these persons from asbestos on a daily basis.
 This is a legal requirement.